gregorygaines/bitfields-rs/README.md

 variable or a const function.
 Just be aware that const function and variables defaults lose their compile-time field bits checking.

+Signed types are treated as 2's complement data types, meaning the most significant represents the sign bit.
+For example, if you had a field with 5 bits, the value range would be `-16` to `15`.
+The more bits you include, the larger the value range.

 ```rust
 use bitfields::bitfield;